-While the demand for Associates has grown tremendously in the last few years, more than 70% of Associateships in dental practices between senior dentists and new dentists fail.
-In any other industry, this would be unacceptable.
-Knowing when, where, and how to take on an Associate can be overwhelming.
+While the demand for Associates has grown tremendously in the last few years, more than 70% of Associateships in dental practices still fail.
+Knowing when, where, and how to take on, or become, an Associate can be overwhelming.
 Creating a win-win strategy begins with the end in mind and creating goals for the Associateship.
-Failure to plan accordingly can cost the senior dentist and/or new dentist a significant loss of time, resources, and ‘stomach lining’.
+Failure to plan in advance can cost the senior dentist and/or new dentist a significant loss of time, resources, and ‘stomach lining’.
 This full day hands-on workshop will demystify the process, focus on the understanding, planning, and developing aspects for successful Associateships, from inception to potential buy-out.
-Sample Associate agreements will be utilized to support the information presented in this workshop-type course, along with planning sheets and handouts.
+Sample Associate agreements will be reviewed and utilized to support the information presented in this workshop-style course, along with planning sheets and handouts.
 This course is designed for dentists wanting to offer an Associateship in their practice as well as dentists wanting to become an Associate.

 At the completion of the course participants will be able to:

-- Understand the appropriate time frames, reasons & goals for Associateships
+- Develop the time frames, purpose & goals for Associateships

 - Establish the planning process and financial aspects of Associateships

-- Determine the IRS status for the position: Employee vs. Independent Contractor
+- Determine the correct IRS classification for the position: Employee vs. Independent Contractor

-- Understand the communication and negotiation process for the agreement or contract
+- Review the negotiation process and develop a communication strategy for the agreement

-- Establish the compensation structures and restrictive covenants/clauses
+- Establish the associate compensation structure and restrictive covenants/ Clauses for the practice location

 - Understand the buy-in and sell-out conditions for a dental practice transition